Chicago/opengrid/docs/OpenGrid API.md

 <tr>
 <td>
-<p>Return a JSON Web Token (JWT) token after user id and password have been successfully validated.<br>
+<p>Return a JSON Web Token (JWT) token after user id and password have been successfully validated.</p>
-The JavaScript Web Token expire after 4 hours.
+<p>The JavaScript Web Token expire after 4 hours.
 The authentication token needs to be renewed prior to expiration by calling /users/renew.
-(See 1.1.2 below)<br>
+(See 1.1.2 below)</p>
-<i>Note on security</i>: the password is currently expected to be sent in plain text (not encrypted). <br>This is partly done to avoid unnecessary complexity.
+<p><i>Note on security</i>:the password is currently expected to be sent in plain text (not encrypted).</p> <p>This is partly done to avoid unnecessary complexity.
 We believe it is best to rely on transport security (HTTPS) to encrypt user credentials.
 </p>
 </td>
 </tr>